-Certain information privileged
+Certain information privileged 67.
+Where the identity of a person who has made a report to the Aircraft Accident Investigation Board is protected, information that could reasonably be expected to reveal that identity is privileged and a person shall not-

-- 67. Where the identity of a person who has made a report to the Aircraft Accident Investigation Board is protected, information that could reasonably be expected to reveal that identity is privileged and a person shall not- - (a) knowingly communicate that information or permit it to 5 be communicated to any other person; or - (b) be required to produce the information or give evidence relating to it in any legal, disciplinary or other proceedings.
+- (a) knowingly communicate that information or permit it to be communicated to any other person; or - (b) be required to produce the information or give evidence relating to it in any legal, disciplinary or other proceedings.

-Use of report made under voluntary report system prohibited 68.
-A report made to the Aircraft Accident Investigation Board 10 under a voluntary reporting system, established by rules issued under this Part, shall not be used against the person who made the report in any legal, disciplinary or other proceedings if the person's identity is protected.
+68. A report made to the Aircraft Accident Investigation Board under a voluntary reporting system, established by rules issued under this Part, shall not be used against the person who made the report in any legal, disciplinary or other proceedings if the person's identity is protected.